 1. Stress less, recover more.

 Being stressed once in a while can be okay.
-But being stressed for days on end is a totally a different story.
+But being stressed for days on end is a different story.
 Chronic stress is the mother root of many diseases.
 Stress is actually one of the main causes of high blood pressure in women.
 As we go through menopause, our bodies face different kinds of stress.
-We undergo mental stress when we feel overwhelmed with the various events in our life.
+We undergo mental stress when we feel overwhelmed by the various events in our life.
 Most often, this kind of stress causes physical and psychological changes.
 Some physical symptoms of stress include headaches, upset stomach and increased heart rate and BP.
 Psychological or emotional symptoms are anxiety, low self-esteem and depression.
 Have you noticed these changes?

 Constant and prolonged stress doesn’t give your body enough time to recover.
 Imagine being in a boxing match with life’s many stressors.
 That’s about 12 rounds of non-stop fight-or-flight mode, always deciding whether to fight or to defend.
 The body does not give up easily!
 It will work with each blow and fight stress by releasing cortisol and adrenaline rapidly.
 While your body wants the best for you, these hormones can cause more harm than good.
 They will pump up all your body processes, including your blood pressure.
 Eventually, your body will get exhausted from working too much – and a series of ills could result from this, such as heart attacks, kidney problems and other grave conditions.